wireapp/wire-docs/src/how-to/install/helm-prod.rst

 Preparing to install charts from wire with Helm 2
 --------------------------------------------------
-If your environment is online, and you wish to use helm2, you need to add the remote wire helm repository, to download wire charts.
+If your environment is online, and you wish to use Helm 2, you need to add the remote wire Helm repository, to download wire charts.

 To enable the wire charts helm repository: